Synchrotron Polarization of Gamma-Ray Burst Afterglow Shocks with Hydrodynamic-scale Turbulent Magnetic Field: Summary and Discussion

 \baselineskip We thank S. Chon for helpful discussions.
+We also thank the anonymous referee for useful comments.
 Numerical calculations were performed on Draco, a computer cluster of FRIS.
 We utilized Science Lounge of FRIS CoRE for discussions many times.
 This work is partly supported by JSPS Grants-in-Aid for Scientific Research No. 18H01245 (K.T.), No. 22K14028 (S.S.K.), by Graduate Program on Physics for the Universe (GP-PU), Tohoku University (A.K.), and by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT's Strategic Professional Development Program for Young Researchers (S.S.K.).